-- Debt limitations. - b.
+- a.
+Debt limitations. - b.
 Limitations to amendments, modifications, and exemptions of the project's documents. - c.
-Limitations to the termination and allocation of transaction documents. - Limitations to subsidiaries and investments. - e.
+Limitations to the termination and allocation of transaction documents. - d.
+Limitations to subsidiaries and investments. - e.
 Limitation to the sale of assets. - f.
-Limitation to transactions with stockholders and affiliates. - Restrictions in mergers, consolidation, liquidation or dissolution transactions. - h.
+Limitation to transactions with stockholder and affiliates. - g.
+Restrictions in mergers, consolidation, liquidation or dissolution transactions. - h.
 Restrictions in hedge transactions with commercial or speculative purposes. - i.
 Restrictions related to paying in advance or paying off the debt.